CLARIN-PL/embeddings/README.md

 <sup>*to load the dataset pass name='cdsc-e' in load_dataset_kwargs: HuggingFaceDataset("cdsc", name="cdsc-e")</sup><br />
 <sup>**only pair classification task is supported for now</sup>

-# Passing task model and task training parameters to predefined pipelines
+# Passing task model and task training parameters to predefined flair pipelines
 Model and training parameters can be controlled via `task_model_kwargs` and `task_train_kwargs` parameters.